Special File Key-types

 A general recommendation: it's better to symlink to a ORE/ meta-file than to host abstract processes on the main system.

-This is often thought of as the "legacy" branch or the "deprecated" branch of either media/functional file types and may signify a general lack of order of the structures contents.
+This is often thought of as the "legacy" branch or the "deprecated" branch of your data.
+It can store either media/functional file types and may signify a general lack of order of the structures contents.
+In C.ORE™ it's looked down upon to have a file of many random unreleated files.

 This represents a archive that has been highlighted as incomplete and ready for immediate elimination.
-You can also use this to signify a structure as being a work in progress and needing attention.
-The folders contents should eventually be either a full process or archive elsewhere, or deleted.
-Anything that isn't finished should have a z_ prepending it really.
-You can set CORE.HOST™ to not track these in various systems and for various automation routines they're able to be excluded.
+You can also use this to signify a structure as being a work in progress and needing attention in the shorter-term.
+The folders contents should eventually be either a full process or archived elsewhere.
+If they aren't ready for archiving and won't be, they should be purged.
+Anything that isn't finished yet that's important should have a z_ prepending it really.
+You can set CORE.HOST™ to not track these in various special types and for various automation routines they're able to be excluded entirely.

 Part 2: SPECIAL KEYS -> Program defined or explicitly structured processes

-Note* These following Keys are used to make something discoverable to the IPDVC™.
-They include values of significance and can be located inside of the MEDIA/ multi-part structure or custom linked to discoverable directories.
+Note* These Keys are used to make something discoverable to the IPDVC™ and are meant to be reused again.
+They include values of significance and can be located inside of the MEDIA/ multi-part structure or custom linked to discoverable directories within ORE/*.

 A.) Storage Keys